Semantic Search vs Keyword Search in Recruiting: Why Boolean Is Dying

 Do candidates need to do anything different for semantic search to work?

 No. Semantic search works on standard CVs and candidate profiles.
 Candidates do not need to optimize their CVs for specific keywords — in fact, semantic search specifically solves the problem of candidates who describe their experience in non-standard ways.
+If anything, candidates benefit from using authentic, descriptive language rather than keyword-stuffing.

 What if my database has old or incomplete candidate profiles?